BrandonTang89/otwbanditwalkthrough/README.md

 # Create a new temp directory and create a credentials file.
-Use it to ssh into the next </pre>
+Use it to ssh into the next level
-### Level
 mkdir /tmp/somename
 cd /tmp/somename